0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Your suicidе can't take me
 ```

+- The first reveal that the abuser went all the way
+-

 ```ad-quote
 title: **revisited** 2:1:11-12
 Could have felt so nice
 Don't make me if you feel too sore tonight
 ```

+- It could have felt so nice if it was done with consent and with proper love instead of hate
+- Now instead, the narrator pleas to no

 ```ad-quote
 title: **revisited** 2:1:13-14